llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * Various subtleties in the semantics of `reduction` clauses on `loop` directives are discussed in the "Semantic Clarifications" section in `README-OpenACC-design.md`.
+    * See "Data Expressions in Clauses" below for details of their support in these clauses.
 * Detection of `break` statement for the associated loop
     * Compile error if implicit/explicit `independent`.
     * No error if `seq` or `auto`.